 |Forbidden header name||yes|

-Accept-Language, except that it has no notion of preference (i.e. "accept-params" or "q" arguments are not significant).
+Accept, except that it has no notion of preference (i.e., no

 Accept-Post: application/example, text/example Accept-Post: image/webp Accept-Post: */*

-Browser compatibility is not relevant for this header (header is sent by server, and the specification does not define client behaviour).
+Browser compatibility is not relevant for this header (header is sent by server, and the specification does not define client behavior).

 - HTTP Semantic and context RFC 7231, section 4.3.3: POST